SrTrace/Posts-App/README.md

+## LinkedIn clone is a React project.
+It is a home page with authorization and post making functionality

-##React App, tutorial site with posts.
+## React App, tutorial site with posts.
 Basic concepts and functionality that is found in every application.